- Role of ethical hacker

-Such assessments may be conducted on behalf of a range of different organizations, from small businesses up to large regional or national infrastructure entities.
+Such assessments may be conducted on behalf of a range of different organizations, from small businesses to large regional or national infrastructure entities.
 Each of these system types and/or enterprises will require someone in an ethical hacker role to perform the VTA.

-In some cases, an ethical hacker will be an outside consultant retained by a firm to provide the information needed to justify security expenditures for upper management or board of directors.
+In some cases, an ethical hacker will be an outside consultant retained by a firm to provide the information needed to justify security expenditures for upper management or the board of directors.
 In the world of security consulting, the report is the primary deliverable and is of the utmost importance.

 When considering possible professional certifications and educational opportunities to elevate a career to include ethical hacking, do not underestimate the importance of business writing expertise.

 Ethical hacking in review

 Being a member of an in-house red team or working as a freelance whitehat hacker are exciting vocations.
-As far as operations level positions go, they are highly sought after positions that can engender a level of respect and provide a degree of prestige within the cybersecurity community.
+As far as operations-level positions go, they are highly sought-after positions that can engender a level of respect and provide a degree of prestige within the cybersecurity community.

 For many, the term ethical hacker is an oxymoron.
 It indicates two opposing notions.
-One is that of high ethical standards and the other that of “hacking” which is usually associated with nefarious activity.
+One is that of high ethical standards and the other is that of “hacking” which is usually associated with nefarious activity.

 Regardless of whether or not the word hacker is used in the job description, these jobs are not for the morally questionable and certainly not for anyone who has a history of being a bad actor.

-An ethical hacker is not the stereotypical hoodie-wearing young person working out of his parent’s basement – that decided to trade their black hat in for a white one.
-She is more often an educated, experienced, skilled, and articulate professional that is dedicated to making the world a safer place to live and work.
+An ethical hacker is not the stereotypical hoodie-wearing young person working out of his parent’s basement – who decided to trade their black hat in for a white one.
+She is more often an educated, experienced, skilled, and articulate professional who is dedicated to making the world a safer place to live and work.